-Victims are encouraged to contact the 50th Precinct at 3450 Kingsbridge Ave, Bronx NY 10463 tel 718 543 5700 to file a complaint or call 911 if you are in immediate danger.
+Victims are encouraged to contact the 50th Precinct at 3450 Kingsbridge Ave, Bronx NY 10463 Tel: (718) 543-5700 to file a complaint or call 911 if you are in immediate danger.
 New York City Police Department web-site: nyc.gov/nypd

-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Vicki Cowan, Director of Human Resources, Memorial Hall Room 300, Tel 718 862 7398, e-mail Vicki.cowan@manhattan.edu by calling, writing or coming into the office to report in person and or contact the Public Safety Department in Jasper Hall, tel 718 862 7333.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the director of equity, diversity and chief Title IX Coordinator, Sheetal Kale, Memorial Hall Room 100, Tel: (718) 862-7512, e-mail skaleo1@manhattan.edu by calling, writing or coming into the office to report in person and or contact the Public Safety department in Jasper Hall, Tel: (718) 862-7333.